coreos/docs/os/booting-with-pxe.md

 - **sshkey**: Add the given SSH public key to the `core` user's authorized_keys file.
 Replace the example key below with your own (it is usually in `~/.ssh/id_rsa.pub`)
 - **console**: Enable kernel output and a login prompt on a given tty.
 The default, `tty0`, generally maps to VGA.
 Can be used multiple times, e.g. `console=tty0 console=ttyS0`
 - **coreos.autologin**: Drop directly to a shell on a given console without prompting for a password.
 Useful for troubleshooting but use with caution.
 For any console that doesn't normally get a login prompt by default be sure to combine with the `console` option, e.g. `console=tty0 console=ttyS0 coreos.autologin=tty1 coreos.autologin=ttyS0`.
 Without any argument it enables access on all consoles.
 Note that for the VGA console the login prompts are on virtual terminals (`tty1`, `tty2`, etc), not the VGA console itself (`tty0`).
 - **coreos.config.url**: Container Linux will attempt to download an Ignition config and use it to provision your booted system.
-See the [Ignition documentation][ignition] for more information.
+Ignition configs are generated from Container Linux Configs.
+See the [config transpiler documentation][cl-configs] for more information.

 This is an example pxelinux.cfg file that assumes Container Linux is the only option.
 You should be able to copy this verbatim into `/var/lib/tftpboot/pxelinux.cfg/default` after providing an Ignition config URL: